MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 }
 ```

 Because the markdown we want to index only goes to a depth of h2 ("##"), we need `sections` fields nested to a depth of 2 to match that.
-This would result in the following data in index:
+This configuration would result in the following data in index:

 ```http
     "document_content": "# Section 1\r\nContent for section 1.\r\n## Subsection 1.1\r\nContent for subsection 1.1.\r\n# Section 2\r\nContent for section 2.\r\n",